N-dcool/N-dcool/README.md

 # <h1 align="center">💫 Hey there 👋</h1>
-<p align="center">Currently, I'm in seventh term of Electronics and Telecommunication at Government College of Engineering and Research Avasari.
-I love solving problems using programming and I'm very interested in Software Engineering, Web development, Data Structures and Algorithms.
+<p align="center">Currently, I'm in eight semister of Electronics and Telecommunication at <b>Government College of Engineering and Research Avasari</u></b>.
+I love solving problems using programming and I'm very interested in <b>Software Engineering, Web development, Data Structures and Algorithms</b>.
 I'm very proactive and I love teamwork.
-Be free to contact me :) </p>
+Be free to contact me 🤍:) </p>

 [![](https://visitcount.itsvg.in/api?id=Nareshchoudhary02&icon=0&color=0)](https://visitcount.itsvg.in)
 ---